 7:00 PM came and went.
 So did 8:00 PM.
 People started to get restless.
 It seemed a two-hour delay was, in fact, out of the norm.

 Finally, at close to 8:30 PM, an announcement came over the loudspeaker.
-Mercifully, it was repeated in English: the ferry would arrive shortly, and we would depart by 9:00 PM.
+Mercifully, it was repeated in English: the ferry to Uruguay would arrive shortly, and we would depart by 9:00 PM.
 I forgave the fact the ferry actually arrived at 9:00 PM and we set sail at 10:00 PM; this time, the ride was smooth, the contents of the duty free shop stayed put on the shelves, and all passengers arrived in Buenos Aires safe and in one piece at 1:00 AM.

 Of course, I wasn’t so lucky as to have my bad luck end there.